bryansng/gallery/README.md

 - We ran into issues configuring Redis to cache user data or aggregated responses at the API gateway.
 This would have shorten the hops between client and Keycloak to verify the user token and prevent us from re-requesting data from user-service repeatedly.
 However, we would need to manually keep track if the cached data is outdated due to any recent edits and evict any old cached data following a LRU policy.
 - Enabling editing and deleting features for the client.
 These are available via the API but not via the client.
 - Refactoring the code further as there are some duplications, particularly in client.
 - We ran into issues getting the authserver to register with service discovery automatically.
-This would have meant we did not need to tell the api gateway specifically where authserver is, and we could then have multiple instances of the authserver.
-- Look into using NGINX to cache images to improve client performance.
+This would have meant we did not need to tell the api gateway specifically where authserver is, and we could then have multiple instances of the authserver. <!-- - Look into using NGINX to cache images to improve client performance. -->
 - Including tests for our API and enabling CI (continuous integration) to automate testing for an overall faster development process (e.g. trigger the tests each commit).
-- Kubernetes, itself highly available and self healing, would allow us to change the scale of our services with ZDT so we can progress towards a more scalable fault tolerant application.
+- Kubernetes, itself highly available and self-healing, would allow us to change the scale of our services with zero downtime so we can progress towards a more scalable fault tolerant application.

 ### Individual reflections

 #### Bryan

 I learnt that daily stand-ups allowed us to keep track of each others progress and allocate manpower to help accordingly.
 Furthermore, I learnt how to implement the api-gateway and service discovery and understand how these technologies are integral to the overall application's architecture.
 I also learnt how to implement authentication in a distributed context, this requires setting up token-based authentication following [Spring's new OAuth stack](https://github.com/spring-projects/spring-security/wiki/OAuth-2.0-Migration-Guide) which includes a third-party authorization server (via Keycloak embedded into a Spring Boot instance for easier deployment) and configuring the resource servers (e.g. image-service, user-service, etc) to check if requests received for a particular endpoint has strict authentication rules (i.e. a POST to /api/users/auth/signin **does not require** user to be signed in, but a POST to /api/images **requires** users to be signed in).
 Other responsibilities include containerizing our architecture, implementing image-service with MongoDB's GridFS to store images into distributed capable BSON binary chunks and implementing the authentication, single-page routing, upload image and add annotation functionality of the React frontend client.